 efm disallow-node command, specifying the cluster name and the IP address of the node:

-efm disallow-node command will not stop a running agent; the service will continue to run on the node until you stop the agent.
-If the agent or cluster is subsequently stopped, the node will not be allowed to rejoin the cluster, and will be removed from the failover priority list (and will be ineligible for promotion).
+efm disallow-node command doesn't stop a running agent.
+The service continues to run on the node until you stop the agent.
+If the agent or cluster is later stopped, the node isn't allowed to rejoin the cluster and is removed from the failover priority list.
+It becomes ineligible for promotion.

 After invoking the